RationalityEnhancement/ReflectiveLearningChatbots/README.md

 Setting up this repository assumes basic knowledge and installation of [Git](https://git-scm.com/), basic experience interacting with [Command Line Interfaces](https://en.wikipedia.org/wiki/Command-line_interface), and some familiarity with the [JSON](https://www.json.org/json-en.html) file format.

+To completely set up a Reflective Learning Chatbot that you can interact with, you will need the following things:
+* A MongoDB Cloud account with a cluster set up in MongoDB Atlas
+* A Telegram bot
+* The software in this repository
+* The bot server running, either on a local system or on Heroku

+The rest of the instructions will walk you through each of these steps.

 ### Database

 * Create an account on [MongoDB Cloud](https://www.mongodb.com/cloud), if you don't have one already.